rjriajul/rjriajul/README.md

-# Hi there, I'm Riajul! 👋
+# Assalamualaikum, I'm Riajul! 👋

 Welcome to my GitHub profile!
 I'm a beginner developer passionate about learning coding and building projects.
 This profile showcases my journey as I explore different programming languages and technologies, particularly React.js.